Create and manage Amazon EMR Clusters from SageMaker Studio to run interactive Spark and ML workloads – Part 1

 For Studio users to browse the available clusters, we need to attach an IAM policy that permits Amazon EMR discoverability.
 For more information, refer to Discover Amazon EMR Clusters from Studio.

 After a connection is made, you can see a hyperlink for the Spark UI, which you can use to debug and monitor your Spark jobs.
 This presigned URL is generated at the time of connection to your cluster and has a time to live of 5 minutes.
 For more information, see Prepare Data at Scale with Studio Notebooks.

 After you’re finished with your data analysis on the EMR clusters, you can use the Studio interface to delete the cluster.
 Because this operation runs DELETE STACK under the hood, you may only delete clusters that were launched using provisioned AWS Service Catalog templates—you can’t delete existing clusters that were created outside of Studio.

-In this section, we supply AWS CloudFormation templates and example notebooks to get started with your existing Studio Domain or by creating one from scratch.
+In this section, we supply AWS CloudFormation templates and example notebooks to get started in a demonstration SageMaker domain.

 Deploy resources with AWS CloudFormation

 We provide CloudFormation templates to make it easy for you to deploy resources such as networking, EMR clusters, and Studio with a few simple clicks so that you can follow along with the examples in your own AWS account.

 You will be charged for Studio and Amazon EMR resources used when you launch the following stacks.
 For more information, see Amazon SageMaker Pricing and Amazon EMR pricing.
 Follow the instructions in the cleanup sections at the end of this post to make sure that you don’t continue to be charged for these resources.